 - Prophet Eyes: Her eyes tend to glaze over when she utilizes her abilities.

-- Weather Manipulation: Her iconic mutation.
+- Weather Manipulation: As usual.

 Species: Human mutant